anilkilicweb/selenium_instagram_bot/README.md

 PROJECT DESCRIPTION

-It is an Instagram bot created with selenium.
+It is an Instagram bot created with Selenium.
 You can see the followers and followings of the account you want to view.

 CAREFUL FOR BELOW WARNINGS